PM696/SpringboardBootCamp_DataScience/README.md

   ![line plot](Institution-distribution-per-state.jpg)
 - There were more 4-year institutions compared to 2-year institutions.
 - Forty-percent of the institutions were identified as Public institutions.
-- descriptive statistics are displayed below:
+- Descriptive statistics are displayed below:
   ![descriptive statistics](descriptive-statistics.JPG)
 - The above statistics represent the raw data including possible outliers.
 ## 4. Data Pre-processing